Dortmund should be on your list if you’re looking for a winter getaway that combines Christmas festivities with a vibrant city atmosphere.

 Parking: Please take public transport to help limit congestion.

-Reason to visit: Dortmund is home to the largest Christmas tree in the world, made from 1000 Norway spruce trees from Germany’s Sauerland forests.
-The tree is decorated with 48,000 fairy lights and topped with a Christmas angel.
+Reason to visit: The largest decorated tree in the world, made from 1000 Norway spruce trees from Germany’s Sauerland forests.
+It is covered in 48,000 fairy lights and is topped with an angel.

-Recommended tour: Don’t miss this incredibly unique exhibition in Dortmund.
+Recommended tour: Don’t miss this incredibly unique exhibition.

-Where to stay: Coffee Fellows Hotel is located just 1-minute from the Christmas market.
+Where to stay: Coffee Fellows Hotel is located just 1-minute from the event.

-These areas are a short walk from the market and offer plenty of accommodation options, shops, restaurants and attractions to enjoy.
+Consider staying in the City West district, which is a short walk from the market and has plenty of accommodation options, shops, restaurants, and other tourist attractions.

 I recommend starting with a visit to see the Phoenix des Lumières exhibition in the city centre.